- Risk Factors

 New drivers are less likely to be prepared to react to potential dangers.

 Teens crash for many reasons, but data shows that this age group makes 9 common mistakes, sometimes in combination with each other, that can result in deadly consequences.
 These include:

-Teens tend to overrate their own driving skills, believing that they will be able to handle risky situations.
+Teens tend to overrate their driving skills, believing they can handle risky situations.
 Driver error is a factor in 2/3 of fatal teen crashes.

 Seat belt use among teens is the lowest of any age group.
-Six out of 10 drivers, aged 16-20, who were killed in crashes in the U.S. were not wearing seatbelts.
+Six out of 10 drivers in the U.S., aged 16-20, killed in crashes were not wearing seatbelts.

 Teens state cell phone usage is their #1 distraction while driving.
 Using a cell phone when driving is AS dangerous as driving intoxicated.

 By carrying just one passenger the risk for a crash increases by 50 percent.
-With three or more passengers, the risk is nearly four times greater than while driving alone.
+With three or more passengers, the risk is nearly four times greater.

 Teens are twice as likely to crash at night (9pm-6am) than during the day.

-Crash rates for newly licensed drivers are highest during the first six months of driving.
-Lack of experience plays a key role in teen crashes.
+Crash rates for newly licensed drivers are highest during the first six months due to lack of experience.

-Teens are more likely to drive old vehicles, and may be unaware of the importance of routine maintenance or unwilling to make necessary repairs.
+Teens are more likely to drive old vehicles and may be unaware of the importance of routine maintenance and making necessary repairs.